 Overview

 Looking to enrich your research by gathering information directly from patients, clinicians, community members and others?
-Qualitative and mixed methods can help!
+Qualitative and mixed methods can help.

-We are here to help you go beyond numbers alone by integrating interviews, focus groups, observations, and surveys to generate insights that can improve health and health care.
+The Qualitative and Mixed Methods Service supports researchers and community partners in using interviews, focus groups, observations, and surveys to generate insights that improve health and health care.

-- Initial consultations of up to 10 hours are provided at no cost.
+- Initial consultations of up to 10 hours are provided at no cost

 Our expertise